List of Fruits Basket characters: Yuki Soma

 When Yuki was around six or seven years old, he ran away from Akito.
 Yuki has always had fond feelings for Tohru for actually "needing" him.
-However, he later admits to Manabe that he was looking for a mother-figure and found her in Tohru.
+He later finally admits to Manabe that he was looking for a mother-figure and found her in Tohru.
 As the Rat, Yuki despises the current cat, Kyo, despite envying him, and is contemptuous of his attempts to defeat him.
 Even when he realizes the true nature of his feelings for Tohru, Yuki is uncomfortable when he recognizes her and Kyo's growing feelings for each other.
 Yuki becomes attracted to Machi Kuragi, a student council treasurer who also had a traumatic childhood, and falls in love with her.
 When he knows Kyo will be confessing his love to Tohru, Yuki meets with Machi and is with her when his curse lifts, whereupon the first thing he does is embrace her.
 In the last chapter, he gives Machi a key to his new apartment, where he will be living as he attends university.